ExWeb3/elixir_ethers/README.md

 ## Contributing

-All contributions to this project are welcome.
-Please feel free to open issues and push PRs.
+All contributions to this project are very welcome.
+Please feel free to open issues and push PRs and even share your suggestions.

-To run the tests locally, the only dependency is [ganache](https://github.com/trufflesuite/ganache).
+To run the tests locally, you need to run [ganache](https://github.com/trufflesuite/ganache).
 After installing ganache, just run the following in a new window the you can run the tests on the same machine.